Codebrahma/cbweb/posts/7-reasons-to-choose-spree-commerce-for-ecommerce-development/7-reasons-to-choose-spree-commerce-for-ecommerce-development.md

 ![spree-commerce][1]
 **RAPID DEVELOPMENT**

-Spree commerce implementation covers all the core functionalities of the [e-commerce platform][2].
+Spree commerce implementation covers all the core functionalities of the e-commerce platform.
 A developer can just build the website by adding spree commerce to the project.
 Spree comes with far more supported payment gateways and language modules right out of the box.
 Spree also has lot of free extensions which supports additional features like blogging, multi-domain support and etc.

 **SUBSET OF RUBY ON RAILS**